 It has the potential to heal

 Taking ayahuasca can supposedly lead to a transformative experience.
-It does so by bringing unconscious thoughts to light, helping people face and overcome their fears, providing perspective, and improving overall mood.
+It does so by bringing unconscious thoughts to light, helping people face and overcome their fears, or loss, as was the case with Prince Harry, providing perspective, and improving overall mood.
 For example, a study of the members of an ayahuasca-using Brazilian church (the União de Vegetal) showed that the users were overall more confident, cheerful, relaxed, optimistic, outgoing and energetic than controls who don’t use ayahuasca.
-There is even evidence that ayahuasca can help treat depression, with preliminary studies showing a 66-79% reduction of depressive symptoms over the course of two weeks after taking the drug.
-More research needs to be done, but initial findings certainly support ayahuasca as a healer.
+It is thought that ayahuasca may help treat depression, with preliminary studies showing reduction of depressive symptoms over the course of two weeks after taking the drug.
+More research needs to be done, but initial findings support ayahuasca as a healer, especially for people trying to process grief or overcome trauma.

 Safety in ceremony

-Unlike other recreational drugs, typical ayahuasca use involves a ceremony in which an experienced shaman leads you through the experience.
-This creates a relatively safe environment, and greatly reduces the risk of potentially harmful behaviors that can occur while a person is under the influence.
+Unlike other recreational drugs, typical ayahuasca use involves a group ceremony in which an experienced shaman leads you through the experience.
+This creates a relatively safe environment; it may also greatly reduce the risk of potentially harmful behaviors that can occur while a person is under the influence.
 Additionally, the shaman is there to help anyone who is undergoing difficulty with their self-discovery, and can guide them back into safety.
 Of course, it’s important to make sure the shaman is trustworthy, but in general, his role helps facilitate a safe and pleasant ayahuasca experience.

 It’s not addictive